FREQUENTLY ASKED QUESTIONS - SPRING

 Q. How much does volleyball cost?

-A. 2020 registration fees will be 190.
-Late registration fee (any payment after January 10) will be an additional $25.00 regardless of when you registered.
+A. 2021 registration fees will be $190.
+Late registration fee (any registration after January 15) will be an additional $25.00.
 A registration with non payment does not hold a spot on any team.
 Once age groups reach capacity, registration will close for that age.
+2021 Volleyball registration will open to WAIT LIST.
+This does not mean we are full.
+We are NOT accepting payment until we have confirmation of a season.
+You will be notified via e-mail when to submit payment.

 Q. Can my daughter "Play Up"?